As the global economy contracts under the weight of the crisis, eCommerce revenues show resilience amid Coronavirus pandemic.

 5. Coronavirus Ecommerce Impact Leads To Vitamin World’s Web Traffic Spike With Increased Consumer Demand

-Growth in the demand for health and wellness items has brought an increase in the consumption of vitamins.
-Vitamin sales are up 93% year on year according to Nielsen research.
+Growth in the demand for health and wellness items has brought an increase in the consumption of vitamins, whose sales are up 93% year on year.

 Vitamin retailers as a whole are experiencing growth in consumers, and Vitamin World specifically has had a significant uptick in web traffic, with double the website visitors in March 2020 as compared to October 2019.